 I-2-1-82.Claimant Waives the Right to Appear at the Hearing

-Last Update: 4/1/16 (Transmittal I-2-169)
+Last Update: 7/21/23 (Transmittal I-2-250)

-Form HA-501, Request for Hearing by Administrative Law Judge, includes a checkbox that says “I do not wish to appear at a hearing and I request that a decision be made based on the evidence in my case.
-(Complete Waiver Form HA-4608)”.
-While useful in assessing the claimant's intent, this checkbox does not show the claimant “knowingly” submitted a waiver.
+While useful in assessing the claimant's intent, the checkbox in question six in form HA-501-U5 “Request for Hearing by Administrative Law Judge” that states, “I do not wish to appear at a hearing and I request that a decision be made based on the evidence in my case.
+(Complete Waiver Form HA-4608)” is not sufficient to show that the claimant “knowingly” submitted a waiver.

 B. Receipt of Waiver

-If the claimant still elects to waive the right to appear at a hearing, HO staff will obtain written documentation from the claimant using the form HA-4608, Waiver of Your Right to Personal Appearance Before an Administrative Law Judge.
-HO staff can access the HA-4608 through the Document Generation System by clicking on “Correspondence,” “Prehearing” and “Waiver of Oral Hearing.”
-HO staff will associate the form and any correspondence with the record to help establish that the claimant submitted the waiver voluntarily and knowingly.
+If a claimant marks the checkbox in question six in the request for hearing (see subsection A above) or states in another writing that the claimant waives the right to appear at a hearing, hearing office (HO) staff will obtain written documentation from the claimant.
+HO staff may use form HA-4608 “Waiver of Your Right to Personal Appearance Before an Administrative Law Judge” per the instructions in the HO Standard Hearings Operations Procedure (SHOP) section 126.96.36.199.
+HO staff will add form HA-4608 and any correspondence in the claim(s) file to help establish that the claimant submitted the waiver voluntarily and knowingly.

 D. Hearing Despite Waiver

-If the claimant or the appointed representative, if any, does not appear at the scheduled hearing, the ALJ may not dismiss the request for hearing.
-See HALLEX I-2-4-25 F. Rather, the ALJ must decide the case based on the evidence of record.
-The ALJ will explain in the decision:
+If an ALJ schedules a hearing despite a claimant's waiver of the right to a hearing, the ALJ will issue a detailed notice of hearing to specify the facts and issues that require development at a hearing.
+If the ALJ holds the hearing, despite the waiver, and neither the claimant nor any appointed representative appear, the ALJ may not dismiss the request for hearing.
+See HALLEX I-2-4-25 F. Rather, an ALJ must decide the case based on the evidence of record.
+An ALJ will explain in the decision:

 The reason for requesting the claimant's appearance and the ALJ's efforts to put the claimant on notice of the need for the hearing; and